xtcheng/bandit-algorithm/readme.md

 And these are the currently available modules:
 - ```AbstractSelectionModule```: Serves as a superclass to most of the selection modules.
 This avoids redundancy as the using modules are mostly identical except for the actions in the constructor and in ```suggestArm```.
-- ```MO_OGDE_Module```: The core logic of the Multi-Objective-Online-Gradient-Decent-with-exploration strategy.
+- ```MO_OGDE_Module```: The core logic of the Multi-Objective-Online-Gradient-Decent-with-exploration strategy, see Busa-Fekete et al. (2017): "Multi-objective Bandits: Optimizing the Generalized Gini Index".
 It requires the number of objectives (=the dimension of one feedback), a learning rate and the gini weights that are globally used to evaluate the costs.
 - ```Deltaless_MO_OGDE_Module```: A variant of the ```MO_OGDE_Module``` with a simplified version of learning rate calculation that uses no delta (which in the original version was the probability that certain features cannot be guaranteed to hold).
 - ```PL_MO_OGDE_Module```: A variant of the ```Deltaless_MO_OGDE_Module``` that includes a modifier for the learning rate.
 Intended for expert strategies.
-- ```UCBModule```: The core logic of the original UCB strategy.
+- ```UCBModule```: The core logic of the original UCB strategy, see Auer et al. (2002): "Finite-time Analysis of the Multi-armed Bandit Problem", Machine Learning, 47, pp. 235–256.
 It requires a parameter that scales how important unexplored potential is.
 Note that this parameter is hardcoded to values such as 0.5 in some strategies based on UCB, which we did too for those strategies.
 - ```UCBForcedExploreModule```: Like UCB, but with forced exploration.
 The fraction of exploration to be equally distributed across all arms is dictated by a new argument.

 #### modular/adaptionModules